SERVAIS URTEXT SERIES

 Fantaisie sur La Folle (Urtext Edition, Quintet Version)

-Our edition is based on the manuscript cello solo part in the hand of Ulysse Claes (MS 45.106 (5)) housed at the Brussels Conservatory Library.
-The piano part is not extant.
-The piano part and orchestration for string quintet were reconstructed, occasionally bringing in material from Fantaisie brillante.
-The sources were graciously provided by the Servais Society.
+This edition is based on the manuscript solo cello part in the hand of Ulysse Claes, housed at the Brussels Conservatory Library.
+Since the original piano part is not extant, the piano accompaniment and string-quintet version have been reconstructed, occasionally drawing on related material from Fantaisie brillante.
 This is the first edition of Fantaisie sur La Folle.

 Servais - Fantaisie sur un thème favori, Op.
 1 for Cello and Piano or Harp (Urtext Edition)